crs2007/ActiveReport/README.md

 * Add section that can use ftp for transfer the file to the server.
 * Add Event Viewer for XML.
 * Remove from sub root in xml Urgent_Backup => xmlns="""

+### License:
+ActiveReport is licensed under the MIT(https://github.com/crs2007/ActiveReport/blob/master/LICENSE) license.

+### Warranty:
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.